 - E. Signing Consent Forms - 1.
 To be eligible, each member of the family who is at least 18 years of age, and each family head and spouse, regardless of age, shall sign one or more consent forms. - 2.
 The consent form must contain, at a minimum, the following: - A provision authorizing HUD and KCDC to obtain from State Wage Information Collection Agencies (SWICAS) any information or materials necessary to complete or verify the application for participation or for eligibility for continued occupancy; - b.
 A provision authorizing HUD or KCDC to verify, with previous or current employers, income information pertinent to the family's eligibility for, or level of, assistance; - c.
-A provision authorizing HUD or KCDC to request income verifying information pertinent to the family's eligibility or level of benefits; and

-- d.
-A statement that the authorization to release the information requested by the consent form expires 15 months after the date the consent form is signed. - F. Suitability for Tenancy
+A provision authorizing HUD or KCDC to request income verifying information pertinent to the family's eligibility or level of benefits; and - d.
+A statement that the authorization to release the information requested by the consent form remains effective until the earliest of